Is Jack Maynard Making A Comeback On ‘I’m A Celebrity’ 2017?

 A post shared by Jack Maynard (@jack_maynard) on

-Maynard survived in the Australian jungle for 72 hours only.
+Maynard survived in the Australian jungle for only 72 hours.
 However, it was the producers who decided to send him off.
 However, fans were bewildered to find him in the opening credits even after he had been removed from the show.

-Some of the fans went on to social media to enquire why Jack Maynard was still there in the credits.
+Some of the fans went on to social media to inquire why Jack Maynard was still there in the credits.
 According to The Sun, some fans even got excited at the possibility of Jack making a comeback to the show.

 Sadly for fans, here is one interesting fact about I’m A Celebrity.
 They don’t remove any celebrity from the credits even after their exit.